 After the first one, you’ll be guided by reflections I offer or questions I ask.
 This can be incredibly useful for people who find writing cathartic and would benefit from a professional ‘witnessing’ an event and then growing some new thoughts about that event- enriching a sense of self.
 As well as talking with you, I am trained to write alongside you, ask useful questions and offer thought-provoking reflections as well as use creative ideas and responses to support your story.

 Do you offer any discounts or rebates?

 Unfortunately I can’t offer any cheaper fees than I currently charge and there are no rebates for online services.
-Fortunately because of being located online and not needing to rent an office, as well as my own ethical position, my fees are significantly lower than many practitioners.
+Fortunately because of being located online and not needing to rent an office, as well as an ethical position, my fees are a fair bit lower than many practitioners.
 Therefore you may find my fee is still comparable to other therapists even if they offer the medicare rebate from a mental health plan.
 It also means that sessions are sustainable over time and you don’t have to wait to get started!
 It’s worth comparing therapist fees as there are significant differences and a higher fee doesn’t necessarily equal better for you.

 - If you are receiving support from a service (e.g.: a women’s organisation), they may be able to access some funding for counselling online, understanding that it’s helpful to be able to take your counsellor with you if you need to move locations.

 - Some private health funds will now cover counselling with therapists registered with the ACA as I am.